mirawinkel/Taskey/readme.md

 Tasks are easily removed from the column area by clicking the <span style="color:#9F000F">Remove Task</span> button on the cards themselves.
 Be careful though, when you remove a task it is completely removed from the memory.

 ---
+Taskey utilizes the jQuery 3.5 and Bootstrap 4.3 frameworks

+---

 ### Contributors:
 * Mira Winkel (https://reflectionwebdesign.com)